matrix-org/matrix-spec-proposals/content/client-server-api/_index.md

     4. Extract the `base_url` value from the `m.homeserver` property.
         This value is to be used as the base URL of the homeserver.
         1. If this value is not provided, then `FAIL_PROMPT`.
-        2. It is important to note that this value might include a trailing `/`.
-Consumers should be prepared to handle both cases.
     5. Validate the homeserver base URL:
         1. Parse it as a URL.
 If it is not a URL, then `FAIL_ERROR`.
         2. Clients SHOULD validate that the URL points to a valid homeserver before accepting it by connecting to the [`/_matrix/client/versions`](/client-server-api/#get_matrixclientversions) endpoint, ensuring that it does not return an error, and parsing and validating that the